yuvalmGS/gigaspaces-wiki-jekyll/xap97/document-extending.markdown

 Let's create a type-safe document wrapper for the **Product** type described in the [Document Support](./document-api.html) page.
 The extensions are:

-- Provide a parameterless constructor, since the type name is fixed.
+- Provide a parameter less constructor, since the type name is fixed.
 - Provide type-safe properties, but instead of using private fields to store/retrieve the values, use the getProperty/setProperty methods from the SpaceDocument class.

 Here's an example (only parts of the properties have been implemented to keep the example short):